A VILLAGE WITHIN THE PARK

 San Antonio

-Two hours from the International Airport, through forested hillsides and winding creeks of the Cayo District, is the village of San Ignacio.
+Two hours from the International Airport, through forested hillsides and winding roads of the Cayo District, is the Town of San Ignacio.
 Beyond that is the smaller village of San Antonio.
-To us it is known as Tanah, which in our language translates to ‘our home’.
+To us it is known as Tanah, which in our Yucatec Maya language translates to ‘our home’.

-Tanah is surrounded by the rolling hills and jagged peoples of the blue Maya Mountains.
+Tanah is surrounded by the magnificent hills which make part of the Maya Mountains.
 We pray that all visitors may enjoy the peace and tranquility while being able to respectfully share our culture, history and beauty of our home.

-Tanah was once inhabited by ancient Maya, whose presence can still be felt through pottery and other artefacts in the majestic Maya temple ruins and sacred caves that are replete in this area.
+The land of Tanah was once inhabited by ancient Maya, whose presence can still be felt through pottery and other artefacts in the majestic Maya temples and sacred caves that are abundant in this area.

-Due to war and discrimination in the Mexican Yucatan, waves of Maya entered what is now Belize in 1842, rooting into lands their ancient ancestors once occupied.
+Due to the civil war and discrimination in the Mexican Yucatan, waves of Maya entered what is now Belize in 1842, rooting into lands their ancient ancestors once occupied.

 At first, settlements were only built in the north and there were only four families - Tzib, Mai, Chi and Pech.
 The reverberation of war was still palpable.
 Loggers were entering Belize via its rivers, and terrorising Maya communities.
 A deeper migration into the southwest occurred.

-Arriving in Tanah, they found sanctuary.
+They found and settled in Tanah where they found a sanctuary.
 Tanah has no nearby rivers, which is one of the reasons for its uniqueness.
 Due to the lack of water, it is said that the first settlers lived way up in the Pine Ridge Mountains in a place Privacion.
-Legend has it that one day while hunting a warithey were led down to Tanah.
+Legend has it that one day while hunting a pecarries, they were led down to Tanah.
 They found a patch of wet soil.
-In that moment the wari miraculously disappeared.
-It is our belief that that the Maya God Yum Kax-Ku took the wari’s form to lead the men to this place and begin the settlement of Tanah.
+In that moment the pecarries miraculously disappeared.
+It is our belief that that the Maya God (Yum K'aax-K'u), transformed into a pecarry's form with the intention to lead the hunters to this place where they begun the settlement of Tanah.

 They dug a well, which can still be seen in our village, and named it pu’soon, which continued to serve the community for generations.

-Today our village has over three and a half thousand inhabitants, all Yucatec Maya.
+Today our village has approximately three and a half thousand inhabitants, mostly Yucatec Maya.

-Pumps and a pond water system complement the traditional method of obtaining potable water via springs, wells and rain.
-The ponds were built to raise animals such as cattle and pigs and irrigate traditional crops like corn, peanuts, plantains, yams, beans and other vegetables.
-In these ways we were able to sustain ourselves, and also become a major crop provider of fresh produce for the whole country.
+Deep well hand pumps was a way to complement the traditional method of obtaining potable water via springs and wells.
+Ponds were also built to raise animals such as cattle and pigs and irrigate traditional crops like corn, peanuts, plantains, yams, beans and other vegetables.
+In these ways we were able to sustain ourselves, and also become a major crop provider of fresh produce for a large portion of the country.

 About a decade ago, a gravity fed water system that makes its way through the Elijio Panti National Park was built for our village.
-This system also provides water to the village of El Progresso Seven Miles.
-Our communities have learned the importance of working together and also the necessity of projecting the jungle as its health impacts our most basic of needs.
+Our community has learnt the importance of working together to protect the jungle as its health impacts our most basic of needs.

 Our Beliefs

-We are the Masawal Maya people of Tanah.
+We are the Masewal Maya people of Tanah.
 Although we wear modern clothing and participate in regional politics and economics, we are still devoted to the ancient customs and beliefs of our ancestors.

 Our grandparents have preserved a number of legends for us through sitting late in the evening regaling our children with stories.
 Our people happily and generously share our history, talents and folklore with visitors.
 We know that when La Llorona is heard wailing in the mountains, she brings a very specific message.
 We know to check our horses’ manes every morning for a perfect trim, evidence that dwarfs from the mountains rode them the night before.